-- Compliance with the uranium MCL is based on the Running Annual Average (RAA).
-The highest detection of uranium was above the MCL; and the RAA, inclusive of the high detection, was still above the MCL and therefore not in compliance. - The State of California Water Resources Control Board approved grant funding in the amount of \$5.4M in order to construct a pipeline to import potable water to Pioneertown.
-On November 6, 2018, the San Bernardino County Board of Supervisors approved a general fund loan of \$5.6M and awarded a contract to Sukut Construction to build the pipeline.
+• The State of California Water Resources Control Board approved grant funding in the amount of \$5.4M in order to construct a pipeline to import potable water to Pioneertown.
 The project has been completed and the new system was activated on July 27, 2019.